raspberrypilearning/lights-out/worksheet.md

     Can you work out how to...
     * Turn the other coloured lights on individually (blue, yellow, green)?
     * Turn all of the lights off at once?
-    * Change the length of time lights are turned on and off for?
+    * Change the length of time the lights are turned on and off for?

-## Adding randomness to your game
+## Using the random library

 This would be a pretty easy game if the lights came on in the same order, for the same length of time!
-To make it as tricky as possible for the player we need to add some randomness!
-Here are the things we will decide randomly:
+To make it as tricky as possible for the player you need to add some randomness.
+Here are the things you will decide randomly:

 * Which light is chosen to turn on
 * How long the Explorer HAT waits before turning the next light on
 * How long the user gets to press the button before they lose

-1. To generate random numbers we need to use Python's `random` library.
-Find the line in your program that says `from time import sleep`, and underneath it type in `import random`.
-Delete all of the code beneath this where you experimented with turning the lights on and off.
+1. To generate random numbers you need to use Python's `random` library.
+Find the line in your program that says `from time import sleep`, and underneath it type in `import random`. **Delete** all of the code beneath this where you experimented with turning the lights on and off.

-2. Firstly we will ask Python to choose a random light to turn on.
+2. Firstly you will ask Python to choose a random light to turn on.
 Add this code to your program:

     ```python
     light = random.randint(1,4)
     ```

     This code chooses a random integer (whole number) between 1 and 4 and assigns it to the variable `light`.
-We are choosing lights by number rather than colour because later on we will need to test whether the user pressed the corresponding numbered button.
+We are choosing lights by number rather than colour because later on you will need to test whether the user pressed the corresponding numbered button.

-3. Now add some code to turn on a light depending on which light was randomly chosen.
+3. Now add some code to turn the right light on depending on which light was randomly chosen.
 Can you finish off the rest of the code - 3 is the red light and 4 is the green light:

     ```python
     if light == 1: